Cryomundus/hdest-ace-bootleg/README.md

 - New bronto;
 - New wound system;
 - Breakable windows;
+- New blur.
+It's trash, get over it;
 - Woke shit.
 Keep your politics and personal views out of games and mods.

 ### Things that are different